natallzl/data310/Project2.md

 15 0.00281  roc_auc hand_till  0.603     1      NA Preprocessor1_Model15
 ```

+Based on this output, model 10 had the largest AUC (0.609) and thus performed the best.

 **Are you able to use the feature selection penalty to tune your hyperparameter and remove any potentially irrelevant predictors?**